How to protect your brand in the hotel and restaurant industry

 Threats in hospitality rarely occur in isolation - they are coordinated, complex, and difficult to detect.
 They target guests, internal systems, and your digital channels alike.
 When a single attack slips through, it doesn’t just disrupt operations - it damages the guest experience and your brand value.

-Below, you’ll find an overview of the most common attack types and how they typically unfold.
+Here, you’ll find an overview of the most common attack types and how they can typically unfold.

 Hospitality depends on first impressions - and online is where they happen.
 When scams reach your guests before you do, trust is undermined before the stay even begins.